maksimtest/UserServiceSpringApi/README.md

 ### How start this application by docker-compose
 1. Download this project to local machine
-2. Actualize `src/main/resources/application.yml` file for database connection
+2. Actualize `src/main/resources/application.yml` file for database connections
 3. Actualize `docker-compose.yml` file (actual database information)
 4. Use `gradle build` or `gradle build -x test` for compile this project
 5. Use `docker-compose build` for building.